iarfen/iarfen.github.io/index.markdown

 # Welcome!

-I'm [Ismael Correa Castro](https://github.com/Iarfen/), I'm a scientist and this website presents my inventions, the ones which I've decided to make public.
+I'm [Ismael Correa Castro](https://github.com/Iarfen), I'm a scientist and this website presents my inventions, the ones which I've decided to make public.

 I've created a wide amount of inventions, among the better of them is the **Bioeditor**, also called **DNA Editor**, which is a program that allows to edit all the genome of a life form and create then new life forms, a 3d file format very lightweight called **L3D**, a file format for creating digital worlds called **DWML**, a **role materializer**, which is a technology that creates RPG games in real life.
+With the Bioeditor I've invented the **creational biology**, which is defined as the branch of biology that deals about creating life forms.

 ## My scientific career